Immunisation support

 Vaccines must remain under temperature monitoring at all times to ensure their viability for use.

-Documentation required to report a cold chain breach for government-funded vaccines
+Initial response to a cold chain breach

-Last Updated: 24/04/2024
+Last Updated: 05/09/2024